adrien24/symfony-apiplatform-tmdb/README.md

 ### Get the jwt token :

-Post on this line on route /api/login_check in the body
+Post this line on the route /api/login_check in the body
 ### For the admin role
 {
     "email": "admin@gmail.com",